keyboardDrummer/typeless/ARCHITECTURE.md

 For all LSP server requests such as hover, code completion and call signature support, Typeless requires knowledge of runtime values, and will invoke one or more tests to compute these values on the fly.

 ## Definitions and references
-One thing the custom interpreter enables is resolving definitions and references.
-Definition sites are attached to values as metadata and travel alongside those values to where they're referred to.
+The interpreter attaches definition sites to runtime values as metadata, and records references when those values are read.
 An important question is what constitutes a definition.
 For example, in the following program, where is the property 'name' defined?

 ```
 const obj = {};